 How safe are motorbikes, you may be wondering?
 Well like vehicles, motorcycles also benefit from advances in technology, helping to give you a better and safer ride.
 This blog will explore some of the recent safety features introduced by motorcycle companies and also what you can expect to see soon.
 Remember, one of the best motorcycle protection and safety features you can have for your bike is motorcycle insurance.
 Take a look at Swann’s, range from comprehensive to dirt bike cover, and get a quote in under a minute.

 You don’t have to be in a car to take advantage of airbags, as it’s now possible to buy them as a vest which can slide over your motorcycle jacket, providing more protection in case of an accident.
-While they aren’t cheap, they can offer an extra layer of safety in addition to helmets, leathers and boots.
+While they aren’t cheap, these effective, motorcycle safety features can offer an extra layer of safety in addition to helmets, leathers and boots.
 A US-based startup is also working on an “airbag for bike” which would cocoon the rider in an inflatable airbag during an accident.

 Anti-lock Brake Systems (ABS)